 The Zigbee operates at 286 MHz, 902-928 MHz, and 2.4GHz frequencies.
 From users all around the world, it is considered as one of the low-cost wireless technology.
 For controlling and monitoring all the applications, a low powered mesh network is provided in the Zigbee.
 It has a range of 10-100 meters.

 This technology does not focus on point to point communication; that is why it is an excellent appliance for the smart home.
 Zigbee creates a mesh around which allows each device to communicate with the next device.

 - SMART CONTROL: With Innr's smart plug you can connect all traditional lights to your smart lighting system and switch on and off your appliances.

 - WORKS WITH PHILIPS HUE*: Connects directly to Zigbee compatible hubs, including Philips Hue*, SmartThings and Alexa devices with built-in hub. *Does not work with Apple Homekit.

-- COMPACT DESIGN: Does not block off any adjacent sockets.
+- COMPACT DESIGN: The compact design does not block off adjacent sockets.

 - WORKS AS A RANGE EXTENDER: Uses mesh networking to increase the range of other Zigbee devices in your network that are further away from your hub.

 Some of the best features of the Zigbee protocol are:

 - It supports multiple network topologies such as point to point as well as point to multipoint networks.